njacobs2019/Transfer-Learning-With-DELTA/README.md

 ** Takes ~15.5 minutes **
 This file determines the regularization weights for each filter.
 It saves them to disk and needs to be run before train.

+# preprocessing.py
+This file includes the data transformations and torch dataset.

+# train.py
+Contains code for training with DELTA framework.

+# tune.py
+Runs the hyperparameter tuning.

 Running tensorboard:
 ```